vectary/vectary.github.io/viewer-api/methods.md

 > See the [live demo](https://codepen.io/vectary/pen/vYBWwxq?editors=1011)

 ### setPositionRelative()
-Moves the object or group specified by name, by defined values along the x, y, z axis.
+Moves any object in scene (mesh, group, light or camera) specified by name, by defined values along the x, y, z axis.
 Position is changed relatively to its original position.
 - Input: Object name (string), Position (array: [number, number, number])
 - Returns: boolean